kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Drivetrain
 ~~~~~~~~~~

-The `drivetrain` section of the turbine YAML file provides detailed specifications for the wind turbine drivetrain.
+The :code:`drivetrain` section of the turbine YAML file provides detailed specifications for the wind turbine drivetrain.
 It includes the following subfields:
-- `outer_shape`: Defines the outer shape of the nacelle
+- :code:`outer_shape`: Defines the outer shape of the nacelle
-- `lss`: Defines the low-speed shaft
+- :code:`lss`: Defines the low-speed shaft
-- `hss`: Defines the high-speed shaft, when present
+- :code:`hss`: Defines the high-speed shaft, when present
-- `gearbox`: Defines the gearbox, when present
+- :code:`gearbox`: Defines the gearbox, when present
-- `generator`: Defines the generator
+- :code:`generator`: Defines the generator
-- `nose`: Defines the nose
+- :code:`nose`: Defines the nose
-- `bedplate`: Defines the bedplate
+- :code:`bedplate`: Defines the bedplate
-- `other_components`: Defines the auxiliary components of the nacelle
+- :code:`other_components`: Defines the auxiliary components of the nacelle
-- `elastic_properties`: Defines the equivalent elastic properties of the nacelle
+- :code:`elastic_properties`: Defines the equivalent elastic properties of the nacelle

 Users should refer to the :doc:`detailed_turbine_documentation` for the details of each subfield.
 The drivetrain of the IEA-15MW turbine is defined as shown below.
 Note that many inputs are optional and currently only used by NREL's systems engineering tool WISDEM, which was used to design the IEA-15MW turbine.